CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 We collect information about you so that we can:

-• verify your identity and carry out anti-fraud checks (see ‘Credit checking’ section below);
+• Verify your identity and carry out anti-money laundering checks

-We may also offer enhanced services including MOT and service reminders, warranty updates and safety recalls where we believe this would be helpful or of interest.
+We may also offer enhanced services including MOT and service reminders, warranty updates and safety recalls where we believe this would be helpful or of interest and where you have provided your consent.

 Where your vehicle manufacturer maintains an electronic service record of your vehicle, we may share details of any work with your manufacturer so that an accurate record can be kept.